-She also invests significant efforts to service for the scientific community as a regular member of the technical program committee of the top international conferences in her field, a member of the External Scientific Advisory Board of the DTIC at UPF, of the editorial board of ACM Transactions on Multimedia, Frontiers in Digital Health and Trends in HCI.
+She also invests significant efforts to service for the scientific community as a regular member of the technical program committee of the top international conferences in her field and a member of the editorial board of ACM Transactions on Multimedia, Frontiers in Digital Health, IEEE Computational Social Systems and Trends in HCI.
 She is a member of the ethics panel of Orange D4D (2015) and a member of the PhD thesis committee of several students.

 She has held or will hold a co-chair role in 12 top-tier peer-reviewed international conferences since 2009, including technical program co-chair of IUI 2009 and of MIR 2010, general conference co-chair of UMAP 2011, industry-day co-chair of IJCAI 2011, track co-chair of ACM WWW 2013, track founder and co-chair in ACM MM 2014, demo chair of IEEE ICDM 2016, track chair of IEEE Mobile Data Management 2016, ACM Digital Health 2016, general conference co-chair of EAI Pervasive Health 2017, track co-chair of ACM Multimedia 2017.

 She regularly gives invited talks about her research both for scientific and the general public.
 She has been a keynote speaker at IEEE EUSIPCO 2011, European Wireless Conference 2014, ACM and IEEE MODELS 2014, NTTS 2015, IEEE Int.
-Conf. on Data Science and Advanced Analytics 2015, ACM Digital Health 2015, ICEIS 2015, ACM CERI 2016, IEEE Int Conf on Intelligent Environments 2016 and IEEE IntelliSys 2017, among others.
+Conf. on Data Science and Advanced Analytics 2015, ACM Digital Health 2015, ICEIS 2015, ACM CERI 2016, IEEE Int Conf on Intelligent Environments 2016, IEEE IntelliSys 2017 and ACM MMSys 2018, among others.